Browse:

 For most state and local courts, you should check on the court website to identify the docket number of the case and see if any court docket/filings are available online.
 In most cases, you will need to contact the specific court to request specific court documents for your case.

-• The Harvard Law Library has a Bloomberg terminal, which provides access to legal content including court dockets and fillings.
+The Harvard Law Library has a Westlaw terminal, which provides access to legal content including some court dockets and fillings.
+Their Court Documents FAQ and Records, Briefs and Court Filings Guide can also provide useful sources (note that some of these may be restricted to HLS affiliates).